+Place the study of politics in its historical context as you combine the analysis of political systems, institutions and policies with an exploration of modern history from across the globe.
 We are living in extraordinary political times, but can the lessons of history help us plot a path to calmer waters?
 If you are curious about how decisions are made and communicated, why we have certain structures and organisations and how they came to be formed, then this degree is for you.
 It enables you to approach key themes from both political and historical perspectives.
 You will gain a real-life understanding of the world of politics, looking at current practice in the UK, while also focusing on developments around the world.
 Historical context is provided by exploring key themes and events in modern history relevant to political and social development, from African-American civil rights to the origins of the Israel/Palestine conflict.
-You will graduate with key transferable skills, including the ability to conduct research, craft a message to communicate a particular point of view and analyse complex information.
+You will graduate with key transferable skills, including the ability to conduct research, craft a message to communicate a point of view, and analyse complex information.

 Please visit our website for information on available modules.

 Politics modules will be assessed through a combination of examinations, essays, reports, debates, presentations and practical work.
 The focus in all History assignments is on analysis and argumentation.
 These skills will be assessed using a variety of different exercises including essays, examinations, book reviews, primary source analysis, presentations and contributions to online discussions.

 How to apply